trackmystories/MongodbRealm_sample_airbnb/readme.md

 2, if user is already registered, it automatically signs user in.

-2, fetches data from mongoDB atlas through realm with sample_airbnb (free tier).
+2, fetches data with realm sync from mongodb collections using the sample_airbnb data provided by MongoDB.

 3, has an account page which shows the user's id and allows user to log out.